WASHINGTON (AP) — The global economy is plodding ahead in fits and starts as the largest countries struggle to achieve consistent growth.

 The overall bleak figures raised pressure on Mario Draghi, president of the European Central Bank, to inject more stimulus into Europe’s economy.
 Draghi hinted last week that the ECB could act as soon as next month to try to counter persistently low inflation and strengthen the recovery.

-Economist Howard Archer of IHS Global Insight in London expects the ECB to cut its short-term rate to 0.15 percent from 0.25 percent.
-It could also impose a negative interest rate for money that banks deposit at the ECB, Archer said: The banks would essentially start paying for the privilege of parking their money at the central bank.
+Economist Howard Archer of IHS Global Insight in London expects the ECB to cut its short-term interest rate to 0.15 percent from 0.25 percent.
+It may also impose a negative interest rate for money that banks deposit at the ECB, Archer said: The banks would essentially start paying for the privilege of parking their money at the central bank.
 Such a fee would likely spur the banks to lend more to households and businesses.

 Other economists think the ECB could also buy bonds, a move the U.S. Federal Reserve and the Bank of England have undertaken.
 This would likely reduce longer-term rates and could encourage borrowing.